NASA clears SpaceX for trial run to space station

 By Irene Klotz

-CAPE CANAVERAL, Florida A private company will make a trial cargo run to the International Space Station in February, a key step in a new U.S program to buy spaceflight services on a commercial basis, NASA said on Friday.
+CAPE CANAVERAL, Fla., Dec 9 A private company will make a trial cargo run to the International Space Station in February, a key step in a new U.S program to buy spaceflight services on a commercial basis, NASA said on Friday.

 The mission would mark the second flights of the Falcon 9 and Dragon, which debuted in December 2010.